 Work accident cases frequently involved corporations that have complex corporate structures that can make locating the responsible entities difficult.
 Moreover, the elaborate corporate structures are frequently used to evade responsibility when an incident occurs at a workplace.

-Rosenfeld Injury Lawyers is committed to securing the most favorable recovery for injures workers via settlement or lawsuit.
+Rosenfeld Injury Lawyers LLC is committed to securing the most favorable recovery for injures workers via settlement or lawsuit.
 Our office has experience representing employees and their families in accidents involving:

 - Factory accidents